-Working in Barcelona123RF
+Working in Barcelona?

-Working in Barcelona: The Economy
+Working in Barcelona

-Working in Barcelona: ICT Sector
+The ICT Sector

-Expats, who are curious about the biotechnology sector, have made the right choice working in Barcelona.
+Expats, who are curious about the biotechnology sector, have made the right choice by working in Barcelona.
 After all, Catalonia is an important location in terms of pharmaceutical development.
-About 50% of pharmaceutical labs, 60% of the production, and 66% of all companies working in this field are located in Catalonia.
-Here, expats who plan on working in Barcelona will also find Spain’s main pharmaceutical companies: Almirall Prodesfarma, Esteve, Ferrer Internacional, and Uriach.
+About 50% of pharmaceutical labs, 60% of the production, and 66% of all companies doing business in this field are located in Catalonia.
+You will also find Spain’s main pharmaceutical companies there: Almirall Prodesfarma, Esteve, Ferrer Internacional, and Uriach.

-Barcelona’s Infrastructure and Work Force
+Cross-Border Flights and an International Work Force

-The city’s infrastructure is another aspect adding to the popularity of working in Barcelona.
-For instance, Barcelona International Airport connects Catalonia to all major centers within Europe.
-However, it also handles flights to many international destinations, such as Singapore, Tel Aviv, or New York.
-Moreover, Barcelona offers excellent connections via train on different domestic routes.
+The city’s infrastructure is another aspect adding to its popularity.
+For instance, Barcelona El Prat International Airport connects Catalonia to all major cities within Europe receiving around 55 million passengers a year.
+It also handles flights to many international destinations, such as Singapore, Tel Aviv, or New York.
+Moreover, Barcelona offers excellent connections with trains covering various domestic routes.

 Barcelona boasts a multicultural workforce, with just under 17% of the population (up from just 3% in 2000) hailing from a country other than Spain.
 On top of this, the abundance of private and public educational institutions in Barcelona produces a very well-educated work force.